piecuch-group/ccpy/README.md

 Additionally, you will need the `cclib` package (`conda install --channel conda-forge cclib`) and Pyscf (`pip install pyscf`).

+In all selected CI based computations, including the ec-CC-II and CIPSI-driven CC(P;Q), we currently rely on the CIPSI wave functions obtained using the open-source Quantum Package software (https://github.com/QuantumPackage/qp2).

 # Contact
 Karthik Gururangan - gururang@msu.edu